 Formation, Trainings and Programs

-The Emmaus Institute (launched July 1, 2020) will provide live and online paths for formation of catechists and other ministry leaders, indeed anyone who would like to grown in their faith.
-Providentially during the pandemic, the online option, provided through a partnership with Franciscan University’s Catechetical Institute, provides a large menu of options (over 300+ courses) for a modest annual cost of $75.
-Paths to Basic and Master Catechist Certification and other options can be found at www.rcbo.org/emmausinstitute
+The Emmaus Institute (launched July 1, 2020) provides live as well as online opportunities for formation of Catholic school teachers, catechists and other ministry leaders, indeed anyone who would like to grow in their Catholic faith.
+Providentially during the pandemic, the online option, provided through a partnership with Franciscan University’s Catechetical Institute, provides a large menu of options (300+ courses) for a modest annual cost of $75.
+Paths to Basic and Master Catechist Certification and other options can be found at www.rcbo.org/emmausinstitute.

 For more information on The Called & Gifted™ Discernment Process, follow the link here.

 The Called & Gifted™ information from Catherine of Siena Institute, click here

 The Catechesis of the Good Shepherd is a sensorial, rich experience for children from the ages of 3 to 12 years that gives children the opportunity to grow in love and knowledge of God through the Christian tradition.
 It is rooted in the Bible, the liturgy of the Church, and the educational principles of Maria Montessori.
 Central to this program is the Atrium, a sacred space prepared for the children.
 A place of beauty, the atrium is designed for being with and enjoying God, listening to God’s Word, and praying.

 For more information on the Catechesis of the Good Shepherd, follow the link here.